Beverley Knight discography

 This discography is a comprehensive listing of official releases by British soul singer Beverley Knight.
-It consists of eight studio albums, three compilation albums (two greatest hits albums and one remix album) and one EP.
-Knight has also released twenty-eight solo singles (excluding re-releases) and twenty-six solo music videos.
+It consists of nine studio albums, three compilation albums (two greatest hits albums and one remix album) and one EP.
+Knight has also released twenty-nine solo singles (excluding re-releases) and twenty-six solo music videos.
 She has also collaborated on at least fifteen other projects.